-All personnel involved with operating winter maintenance vehicles are equipped with a communication system in order that contact can be made at all times between the operational centres and the vehicles.
+All personnel involved with operating winter maintenance vehicles are equipped with a communication system (Mobile phone) in order that contact can be made (when parked in a safe place) between the operational centres and the vehicles.
 Vehicles must be parked in a safe place for personnel to use their communication system.